You are here

 This book is written for teachers of young children aged from 5 to 12 years in primary schools who want to support students’ English vocabulary.

-Winner, Best Resource in Higher Education, 2015 CLNZ Education Awards
+Winner, Best Resource in Higher Education, 2015 CLNZ Education Award

 Who are Māori children with special education needs?
 Why would working with them be any different to working with other children with special education needs?
 Why is this a highly important job—he mahi whakahirahira?
 This book provides essential information for those striving to provide culturally responsive, effective education for Māori children.